BrianHenryIE/XMPPFrameworkLogger/README.md

 ## Acknowledgements

-Thank you to my friends Eoin and Roisín for the iPhone I had spare to jailbreak, my wife Leah for her patience, and [Dustin Howett](https://github.com/DHowett) for his help on [IRC](https://kiwiirc.com/client/irc.saurik.com:+6697/#theos) which pushed it over the line.
+Thank you to my friends Eoin and Roisín for the iPhone I had spare to jailbreak, my wife Leah for her patience, and [Dustin Howett](https://github.com/DHowett) whose help on [IRC](https://kiwiirc.com/client/irc.saurik.com:+6697/#theos) clarfied the last few missing pieces to get this working.
+And my mother, always.